-The United States Department of Defense has listed lithium as one of 35 critical minerals, because of U.S.
+The United States Department of Defense has listed lithium as a critical mineral, because of U.S.

 overdependence on foreign countries for supply, and its importance to American security and economic